BijoSebastian/UR5/README.md

 - Power up the robot
 - Navigate to Setup Robot / Setup Network
-- Keep the robot in static address mode and provide an IP address (eg: 192.168.1.25)
+- Keep the robot in static address mode and provide an IP address (e.g. 192.168.1.25)
 - Input Netmask as 255.255.255.0, Gateway and DNS server as 0.0.0.0
 - Connect your desktop PC to the robot via a direct LAN cable connection
-- On the PC setup the ethernet connection to be static IP and provide an IP address (eg: 192.168.1.50)
+- On the PC setup the ethernet connection to be static IP and provide an IP address (e.g. 192.168.1.50)
 - Input Netmask as 255.255.255.0, Gateway and DNS server as 0.0.0.0
 - Wait a few seconds for the network to setup and try pinging the robot from your PC
 - You should now be good to use the above mentioned direct control or Move-it based planning with the following minor modifications:
-    - Provide the remote PC IP in the external control mode on the polyscope (teaching pendent)
+    - Provide the remote PC IP in the external control mode on the Polyscope (teaching pendent)
     -  When you launch the ur_robot_driver on the host PC provide the correct robot_ip

 # Result